WildCodeSchool/bdx-0219-livecoding-allocine/README.md

 6. Go to `localhost:8000` with your favorite browser.
 7. From this starter kit, create your own web application.

+## Vidéo

+The video is available on youtube at [Livecoding - Cinéma / Simple-MVC - 10/04/2019](https://youtu.be/K4ssh1FWPlU)

 03/07/2018 @wildcodeschool.fr